-One of the great benefits of a trampoline park is that it can be tailored to appeal to many audiences.
+One of the great benefits of a trampoline entertainment center is that it can be tailored to appeal to many audiences.
 The primary audience will always be families with children who are looking for a way to keep their children active and entertained.
 Secondary audiences may be adventure-seeking teens and adults who want to experience a day of fun activities, corporate staff seeking a team-building experience, and nonprofits looking for a fundraising opportunity.

 Running a trampoline park doesn’t require a business degree, but certain experiences and skills can be helpful.

 Physical fitness and safety background.
-A background in physical fitness and safety can be an asset when designing a facility and creating activities that are fun, stimulating, and safe for kids and adults.
+A background in physical fitness and safety can be an asset when designing a facility and creating fun, stimulating, and safe activities for kids and adults.

 Experience working with children.
-Trampoline parks’ customers are primarily children, so experience in and a love of working with kids are valuable traits to have.
+Trampoline parks’ customers are primarily children, so experience and love of working with kids are valuable traits.

 Creativity.
-When designing the facility’s layout and coming up with unique marketing and event ideas, a little creativity will be highly valuable.
+A little creativity will be highly valuable when designing the facility’s layout and coming up with unique marketing and event ideas.

 Customer service skills.
 Previous customer service experience will be helpful when interacting with customers and ensuring they have a positive experience with every visit.